 Invitations should be sent at least 10 days before the date set for the party, perhaps adding an RSVP to know how many little guests will be.
 These details help you to have a clear idea of how to organise things that cannot be missing from a children's Christmas party, such as food, beverages or games and other activities.

 A quick idea for organising decorations is to pick up a theme, needless to say it has to be something Christmassy.
 For example, if your kids love Rudolf the red-nose reindeer, you can decorate the home with banners reproducing the sleigh, bake gift-shaped biscuits and, if you have space, install inflatables to replicate the Santa Claus's reindeers.
+You might even create your own blow-up with Custom Inflatables incorporating the colors shapes and details that you think will better transfer the mood that you want to create.

 The same, of course, can be done with the other Christmas characters, such as the snowman and the elves.